Francis O'Neill was born on August 28, 1848, in Co Cork, Ireland.

 With the help of many collaborators, he also collected over 2,000 tunes in manuscript, which would result in the 1903 publication of O'Neill's Music of Ireland.
 Containing 1,850 melodies, at the time it was the largest collection of Irish music ever printed.

-Today he is remembered with pride for his efforts on behalf of Irish traditional music, and this remarkable book gives us a rare glimpse at the extraordinary individual who undertook it.
+Today O'Neill is remembered with pride for his efforts on behalf of Irish traditional music, and this remarkable book gives us a rare glimpse at the extraordinary individual who undertook it.